 Thirteen highlights electrical fire safety and warns customers, don’t take the risk

-The annual safety week run by Electrical Safety First, will see the organisation raise awareness of the importance of electrical safety checks, why they must be carried out every five years and how to look out for dangerous electrical products, which could be a fire risk to themselves and those living around them.
+The annual safety week, will see the organisation raise awareness of the importance of electrical safety checks, why they must be carried out every five years and how to look out for dangerous electrical products, which could be a fire risk to themselves and those living around them.

 Throughout the week we'll be highlighting a range of safety tips, including why we should always register electrical products, the dangers of overloading plug sockets, electric heaters and what to look out for when you’re buying electrical items.